 2009–2012 National Science Foundation ($125,000) “Dynamics of Citizens and Organizations in Knowledge Making, Building Practices, and repatriation of New Orleans’ Historic Neighborhoods.”
 Learn more

-Barbara Allen is currently working on a several research projects that examine the dynamics of citizens, science, regulation, and environmental justice in heavily polluted regions in the U.S. and the EU.
+Barbara Allen is currently working on several research projects that examine the dynamics of citizens, science, regulation, and environmental justice in heavily polluted regions in the United States and the European Union.
 The research examines how different national, cultural, and institutional contexts condition the dynamics of citizen response to environmental problems and regulatory change.
-Additionally, the project explores how citizens, organizations, and other non-traditional science institutions participate in the shaping of policy-relevant scientific and technical knowledge.
+The projects also explore how citizens, organizations, and other non-traditional science institutions participate in the shaping of policy-relevant scientific and technical knowledge.

 Additionally, Allen has been leading a Community-Based Participatory Environmental Health (CBPEH) project funded by the French Agency for Food, Environmental and Occupational Health+Safety (ANSES) to develop, conduct, analyze, and disseminate an environmental health study in several towns in a polluted industrial zone.
-Additionally the project has a training workshop component, which will enable French and European scholars and public health professional to learn this methodology (CBPEH) which has its origins in the U.S. environmental justice movement.
+The project has a training workshop component that will enable French and European scholars and public health professional to learn this methodology (CBPEH), which has its origins in the U.S. environmental justice movement.